bws9000/beginning-java/README.md

 # beginning-java
-Files for Beggining Java Instruction by Burt Snyder
+Files for Begining Java Instruction by Burt Snyder